mengqy2024/mengqy2022.github.io/_posts/2024-10-25-phylogenetic.md

 2. Phylogenetic analysis is designed to infer (assess) these evolutionary relationships, and the evolutionary relationships inferred through phylogenetic analysis are generally described by a phylogenetic tree (Phylogenetic tree), i.e.
 3. Phylogenetic analysis involves the entire process of constructing, assessing, and interpreting an evolutionary tree (tree for molecular evolution, tree for species evolution).

-- Single-copy Genes
-Single-copy genes are genes that have a small number of copies in the genome, only one or a few, and most are house-keeping genes in organisms.
+- Single-copy Genes are genes that have a small number of copies in the genome, only one or a few, and most are house-keeping genes in organisms.

 Previously we obtained protein coding sequences through the genome [Click][ga-doc], and now we want to construct a single-copy genome phylogenetic tree to analyze the evolutionary relationships among bacteria.